johnyunfanzhou/hvac_hmm/README.md

 `$ git clone https://github.com/z2862658714/hvac_hmm`

-## HVAC Linear Models with LR and RF
+## HVAC Linear Model with LR and RF
-The codes for this model is included in the `/HVAC_LR` subdirectory.
+The code for this model is included in the `/HVAC_LR` subdirectory.

 Change to the directory `/HVAC_LR` and execute